algotom/algotom/docs/source/toc/section1/section1_4.rst

 or Algotom's function as shown in :ref:`section 1.2 <hdf_format>`.
 For a tomographic hdf file, some basic metadata we need to know:

-- Keys/paths to projections images, flat-field images, and dark-field images.
+- Keys to projections images, flat-field images, and dark-field images.
 - Key to rotation angles corresponding to projection images.
 This information may be not needed if the data was acquired in the ange range of [0; 180-degree].
 - If the data is from a helical scan, extra information such as pixel size,